gauravsinha7/Morphological-Analyzer/README.md

 adding them into the data likelihood function and optimizing separate weights for unlabeled and labeled data.

 ***The work deals with Morphological Analysis in an unsupervised setting using state-of-the-art LSTMs***

+### This report contains Project Report as a part of Research Internship at Indian Institute of Technology, B.H.U.